JGugolz/DD2391-Project-Group7/README.md

 Documentation of project,
 Documentation on testing the project

+The project consist of a server, client and firewall.

+The firewall that we have created should accept or decline packets.
+The IP adress that is used is 172.28.1.254 and can be pinged by using `ping 172.28.1.254`

 ## How to use

 To run this lab, you need to have Docker installed.
 You can install it [here](https://docs.docker.com/engine/install/), or you can install Docker Desktop.